How to Write a CV in 2023

 STEP 1

-Organize your CV’s header correctly
+Add contact information to your CV’s header

 - Your full name